M66B/FairEmail/docs/FAQ-sq-rAL.md

 <br />

 <a name="faq66"></a>
-**(66) FairEmail est-il disponible dans la bibliothèque familiale Google Play ?**
+**(66) Is FairEmail available in the Google Play Family Library?**

-*Vous ne pouvez pas partager des achats dans-l'ppli et des applications gratuites avec les membres de votre famille.*
+"*You can't share in-app purchases and free apps with your family members.*"

-Voir [ici](https://support.google.com/googleone/answer/7007852) sous "*Voir si le contenu est admissible à être ajouté à la bibliothèque familiale*",*Appli & jeux*".
+See [here](https://support.google.com/googleone/answer/7007852) under "*See if content is eligible to be added to Family Library*", "*Apps & games*".

 <br />

 <a name="faq67"></a>
-**(67) Comment puis-je répéter les conversations ?**
+**(67) How can I snooze conversations?**

-Sélectionnez plusieurs conversations (appui long pour démarrer la sélection multiple), appuyez sur le bouton à trois points et sélectionnez *Rappel ...*.
+Multiple select one of more conversations (long press to start multiple selecting), tap the three dot button and select *Snooze ...*.
 Alternatively, in the expanded message view use *Snooze ...* in the message three-dots 'more' menu or the time-lapse action in the bottom action bar.
 Select the time the conversation(s) should snooze and confirm by tapping OK.
 The conversations will be hidden for the selected time and shown again afterwards.
 You will receive a new message notification as reminder.

 It is also possible to snooze messages with [a rule](#user-content-faq71), which will also allow you to move messages to a folder to let them be auto snoozed.